Protecting Your Privacy on Amazon Echo and Google Home | Enterprise Security Today

 By their very nature, modern voice assistants are not private.
 They rely on the cloud to access applications and analyze recordings -- something too complex and resource-consuming to do on a tabletop device.
 The $130 or $180 you pay is for the hardware, but the voice assistant service is paid for with privacy.
 Perhaps one day we'll see a subscription model that requires a monthly payment and doesn't leverage user data to serve advertisements and promote products.
 Until then, there's no getting around the fact that using a Google Home or Amazon Echo, even with all of the advice given in this article, sacrifices privacy.
 If you can't stomach that, then the only advice to give is this: don't use it.

-© 2017 San Diego Union-Tribune under contract with NewsEdge.
+© 2017 San Diego Union-Tribune under contract with NewsEdge/Acquire Media.
 All rights reserved.

 Rick: